tommchale/match-outcome-predictor/README.md

 # match-outcome-predictor
-Use ML techniques to predict score outcomes of football matches
+Use machine learning models and techniques to predict outcomes (win/loss/draw) of football matches

 ## Project Description